oliver006/prom_annotation_server/README.md

 - some sort of tag management endpoint would be nice to support deleting of tags
 - more storage providers
-- make the annotation server export its own set of metrics
 - ...